abarker/typped/doc/sphinx_docs/type_checking_implementation_details.rst

     f(g(h(int), int)

-where the int values are from literals at the leaves of the parse tree.
+where the int values are from literal tokens at the leaves of the parse tree.
 When we reach the bottom of the tree and start going up we cannot immediately choose the signature of ``h`` to use.
 They both match arguments to ``g``.
 But only one argument to ``g`` also matches the argument to ``f`` since we can rule out the second signature of ``f``.

 We might consider passing the expected argument down the tree, so that when we reach ``h`` we will know that ``g`` needs to return a real so it has to take an